jp0x1/jp0x1.github.io/src/content/blog/smileyctf/index.md

     # Wait a bit for the update to take effect
     time.sleep(2)

-    # The key insight: We need to make the bot visit the ACTUAL correct origin
-    # Since the server serves our custom HTML when the Host header matches FLAG_HOST,
-    # the bot will load our exploit page when visiting the correct URL
     bot_url = f"http://{FLAG_HOST}:{PORT}/"

     print(f"[*] Step 2: Triggering bot with correct origin URL: {bot_url}")